 WSRE-TV STATION - The Station is a viewer-supported, public media entity locally-owned and licensed to the District Board of Trustees of Pensacola State College ("College"), Pensacola, Florida.
 The Station operates as a non-commercial, public television station regulated by the Federal Communications Commission under licensure to the District Board of Trustees of the College.
 The Station's over-the-air digital television broadcast area encompasses Northwest Florida and South Alabama and serves to further the mission of the College to bring educational and informative programs and services to the local communities in those areas.
 The Station is a member station of the nationwide network of public television stations known as the Public Broadcasting Service (PBS).
-The Station broadcasts four digital streams 24 hours a day, seven days a week over the air and via cable and satellite systems.
+The Station broadcasts five digital streams 24 hours a day, seven days a week over the air and via cable and satellite systems.

 WSRE-TV FOUNDATION, INC. ("Foundation") - The Foundation, a 501(c)(3) tax exempt entity formed in 1990, functions as a direct-support organization of Pensacola State College, authorized under Florida Statutes to provide support and foster the activities, operations and capital needs of the Station.
-The Foundation provides approximately 30% of the total funds required for the annual operation of the Station, supplementing grants from the State of Florida, the Corporation for Public Broadcasting and general state appropriations.
+The Foundation provided approximately 20% of the total funds required for the operation of the Station during fiscal year 2022, supplementing grants from the State of Florida, the Corporation for Public Broadcasting and general state appropriations.
+In an average year, the Foundation provides approximately 30% of the operating funds for the Station.
+During fiscal year 2022, a higher percentage of the costs was provided by the College due to restoration costs for the Station facilities to correct damages from Hurricane Sally.
 The Foundation operates under the governance of a Board of Directors comprised of local business and community leaders.
-The Foundation reports its financial activities to the State of Florida, as a component unit of the College, and issues separately audited annual financial statements.
+The Foundation reports its financial activities directly to the State of Florida, indirectly as a component unit of the College, and issues separately audited annual financial statements.